 THE VERTICAL VILLAGE

 The love for the suburban house in Ireland is well known.
 However, it is an unsustainable model for the future of a city like Dublin which should encourage a more pedestrian and cycling mobility rather than car commuting culture.
-The design concept wants to bring into the project the qualities one finds in the typical Irish “Terraced houses” such as the 2 storey spatial qualities, the greenery environment, and the outdoor space, as well as sense of community.
-We propose a series of vertically stacked terraced houses with generous lush outdoor spaces, communal facilities, concierge services, café, gym, etc.: A vertical village The project, commissioned by the US developer Hines for 165 apartments scheme on Spencer Dock, is an exemplary
+The design concept wants to bring into the project the qualities one finds in the typical Irish “terraced houses” such as the two storey spatial qualities, the greenery environment, and the outdoor space, as well as sense of community.
+We propose a series of vertically stacked terraced houses with generous, lush outdoor spaces, communal facilities, concierge services, café, gym, etc.; a real vertical village.
+The project, commissioned by the US developer Hines for 165 apartments scheme on Spencer Dock, is an

 GET THE HANG OF OUR URBAN MOTION!